SBNSoftware/sbndcode/sbndcode/JobConfigurations/README.md

 # SBND Core FHiCL Files

 4th October 2024 (Dom Brailsford)
-`standard_reco2_sbnd.fcl` has been promoted back to an up-to-date fcl and has rejoined the standard workflow 15th July 2024 (Dom Brailsford) `standard_reco1_sbnd.fcl` has been promoted back to an up-to-date fcl so can be used as part of any standard workflow.
+`standard_reco2_sbnd.fcl` has been promoted back to an up-to-date fcl and has rejoined the standard workflow.
+SCE services are enabled by default
+15th July 2024 (Dom Brailsford)
+`standard_reco1_sbnd.fcl` has been promoted back to an up-to-date fcl so can be used as part of any standard workflow.
 The below suggested workflows have been updated to include this information.